open2b/scriggo-site/site/templates/switch-from-jinja-to-scriggo.md

 Just like Jinja, Scriggo provides a mechanism to implement the template inheritance.

-The _extends_ declaration can be used in Scriggo to extend another file, just like in Jijnja:
+The _extends_ declaration can be used in Scriggo to extend another file, just like in Jinja:

 ```
 {% extends "layout/default.html" %}